Dividing defined benefit pensions in divorce

-“Defined benefit retirement plans” are often referred to simply as pensions and are common among public employees, whether federal, state, or city employees or public school teachers.
+The way in which you value a pension for divorce depends on the type of retirement plan.
+There are two basic types of retirement plans: 1) “defined contribution” retirement plans (like 401k’s, 403b’s, IRA’s, 457’s, and TSP’s) and b) “defined benefit” retirement plans, which are often referred to simply as “pensions“.
+These defined benefit pensions are common among public employees, whether federal, state, or city employees or public school teachers.
 They are less common than they used to be among private employers.

 Unlike a 401k or 403b, the value of a pension is completely unrelated to the amount of money that has been withheld from paychecks or pooled in an account.
 Here are links to information about the specific pension formulas at the 100 largest US pension funds and over 5000 additional pension providers.

 Dividing monthly pension benefits as they are distributed during retirement

-The future monthly benefits of a defined benefit pension plan can be shared in the future, during retirement, using a DRO (“Domestic Relations Order”).
+The future monthly benefits of a defined benefit pension plan can be shared in the future, during retirement, using a (Q)DRO (“(Qualified) Domestic Relations Order”).
 This document–typically written by a divorce lawyer or accountant and signed by a judge as part of the divorce order–gives specific instructions to the pension administrator as to how future pension payments from the pension should be divided between the pension participant and the ex-spouse.

 There are two common methods for determining future pension benefits with a DRO.
 Different states have different rules about which method can be applied.